 Create an invoice using your Excel template

-You are able to create invoices for your business using the customized templates provided by the Excel application or a template you create.
+You are able to create invoices for your business using the customized templates provided by the Excel application or an invoice template you created.
 Here's how you can do this easily.

 After looking over numerous Excel invoice templates, it is good to settle on a favorite.
 Whatever you choose, you should remain consistent with the form you use.
 If you use different invoices, such as service invoices and product invoices, then you might have a customized form for each one.
 What you should avoid is sending different invoice templates to the same customer.
 This might make you look unprofessional.